Learn to Hunt

 Crawfish frogs:On Iowa's threatened and endangered list and cannot be taken.

-A special paddlefish snagging season is open March 1 through April 15 during the hours of sunrise to sunset.
-This season is limited to waters of the Big Sioux River below the I-29 bridge (both Iowa and South Dakota waters) and Iowa waters only on the Missouri River beginning at the Big Sioux River confluence and extending to the Hamburg Landing boat ramp.
+This special paddlefish snagging season is limited to waters of the Big Sioux River below the I-29 bridge (both Iowa and South Dakota waters) and Iowa waters only on the Missouri River beginning at the Big Sioux River confluence and extending to the Hamburg Landing boat ramp.
 This includes all backwaters and sloughs and any tributary of the Missouri River at its confluence and extending below its Interstate 29 bridge.

 Download printable maps of the of the Iowa-Nebraska boundary line for Woodbury, Monona, Harrison and Pottawattamie counties.
 The boundary line in Mills and Fremont Counties is the center of the river channel.